 Why are invoice numbers important?

-Unique invoice numbers are important because they help you track a variety of factors that are critical for keeping your business running smoothly and profitably.
+Unique invoice numbers are important because they help you track a variety of factors that are critical for keeping your business running smoothly and profitably.;

-Keep track of how much money you’re currently owed
+Track how much money you’re currently owed

 By quickly identifying which invoices haven’t been paid yet, you can see how much money you’re waiting on.
-This can help you plan your monthly budget, see how much cash you can expect in the near future and assess how quickly you can expect turnaround on invoicing and payment processing.
+This can help you plan your monthly budget, see how much cash you can expect in the near future, and assess how quickly you can expect turnaround on invoicing and payment processing.

 See which clients have paid